 PART 21, SUBPART J (DOA)

-1.)
-WHY IS A DESIGN ORGANIZATION NEEDED?
+1) WHY IS A DESIGN ORGANISATION REQUIRED?

-• Declaration of Compliance or
+• Declaration of Compliance

 Proof of compliance must be provided in accordance with the approved procedures within the Design Management System (DMS).